 - work to better collate and fully understand the relevant standard and regulations involved with working with the IoT in the fire industry to make them accessible to all; and ultimately work to influence, guide and create standards to incorporate the IoT where needed.
 See our collated standards here

 The IoT is a wide-ranging, at times complex and ever-changing topic.
 Unlike most issues, it doesn’t fit neatly within the remit of any one particular FIA Council or Working Group.
-As such it is important to provide a flexible framework that allows information from a variety of areas to flow both in and out of the SIG.
+As such it is important to provide a flexible framework that allows information from a variety of areas to flow both in and out of the forum.

 - added IoT to the agenda of many of the FIA Councils it directly affects namely the Fire Detection & Alarm, Services, Fire Risk Assessment, Extinguishing, Export and FIRESA Councils.